-Serratia marcescens is a nosocomial opportunistic pathogen.
+Serratia marcescens is an opportunistic nosocomial pathogen.
 This bacterial pathogen has been isolated from several human clinical specimens and some non-human sources.
-It is naturally occurring in soil and water.
-At room temperature, it produces a red pigment.
-Serratia marcescens has a history of causing infections in both children and adults.
-It is transmitted through direct contact.
+It naturally occurs in soil and water and is commonly found in soil, water, and the digestive tracts of humans and animals.
+It produces a distinctive red pigment, sometimes used in scientific experiments as a visual marker.

 What health issues can Serratia marcescens exposure cause?

 Exposure to Serratia marcescens may cause urinary and respiratory infections, endocarditis, osteomyelitis, eye infections, wound infections, and meningitis.

 This pathogen has caused several hospital outbreaks but is not exclusively associated with hospital-acquired infections.
 Serratia marcescens can be found nearly anywhere, including food and kitchen items.

 Serratia marcescens is resistant to different types of antibiotics.
 They include ampicillin, macrolides, and first-generation cephalosporins.
 Serratia-related infections can be treated with an aminoglycoside and an antipseudomonal beta-lactam.
 Amikacin can also treat most Serratia strains.
 However, there is increasing resistance to gentamicin and tobramycin.

 Serratia marcescens has been previously used in a military experiment to test the possibility of a biological attack on U.S. soil.
 In September 1950, the U.S. Navy conducted a secret experiment known as “Operation Sea-Spray.”
 They wanted to test whether enemy agents could launch a biological attack on a major port city from miles away.
 From a small military vessel, they sprayed a cloud of Serratia marcescens around the San Francisco Bay Area for six days.
 They used it because they thought Serratia marcescens did not cause harmful health effects.